M61ss/cuda/00-basic/Notes.md

-# Kernel function, threads and blocks
+# Kernel function, threads, blocks

 CUDA GPUs have many parallel processors grouped into Streaming Multiprocessors (SMs).
 Each SM can run multiple concurrent thread blocks, but each **thread block** runs on a single SM.
 At the same way, each thread block can run multiple **thread**, but each thread runs on a single block.
 \